DreamLab/memoize/README.rst

 * uses in-memory storage;
 * uses method instance & arguments to infer cache key;
 * stores up to 4096 elements in cache and evicts entries according to least recently updated policy;
-* refreshes elements after 10 minutes & ignores unrefreshed elements after 30 minutes.
+* refreshes elements after 10 minutes & ignores unrefreshed elements after 30 minutes;
+* does not post-process cached values.

 If that satisfies you, just use default config: